To manage personal or shared library containers (Application Macros or My Macros) from within a document, use the GlobalScope specifier.

 Dialog libraries and dialogs can be managed with the DialogLibraries object.
 Opening a Dialog With Basic illustrates how to display LibreOffice shared dialogs.

 BasicLibraries and DialogLibraries containers exist at application level and within every document.
 Document's library containers do not need the GlobalScope specifier to be managed.
-If you want to call a global library container (located in LibreOffice Macros or My Macros) from within a document, you must use the GlobalScope specifier.
+If you want to call a global library container (located in Application Macros or My Macros) from within a document, you must use the GlobalScope specifier.

 ' calling Dialog1 in the document library Standard oDlgDesc = DialogLibraries.Standard.Dialog1 ' calling Dialog2 in the application library Library1 oDlgDesc = GlobalScope.DialogLibraries.Library1.Dialog2